James Outman Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- He ranks 73rd in batting average, 27th in on base percentage, and 75th in slugging among the qualified batters in MLB.
+- Among the qualifying hitters in MLB action, he ranks 80th in batting average, 29th in on-base percentage, and 78th in slugging.

-- In 28 games this year (26.7%), Outman has picked up an RBI, and in 11 of those games (10.5%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- In 26.4% of his games this year, Outman has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.